Welcome to the online home of The Journal of Lancaster General Hospital.

 Q&A FOR EXTENDED LEARNING

-The Spring issue of JLGH offered articles on clinical inertia and medication treatment plans for type 2 diabetes mellitus, a risk-benefit analysis of duloxetine, and other practice recommendations.
+The Summer issue of JLGH offered articles on pharmacotherapeutic agents for the management of type 2 diabetes, urinary tract infections in women, and quality improvement and health equity, as well as a photo quiz on Henoch-Schönlein purpura.
 Click here to review questions and answers about the issue to see how much you remember.

 Need a refresher?
 All issues of JLGH are available online under Past Issues at left.